FamilyMeans Therapist Bios

 Nora has special training and interest in working with trauma providing EMDR therapy as a helping aid.
 She loves to help families move towards healthier relationships.
 Nora has taken extensive course work in attachment and bonding, hypnotherapy and neurobiology.
 Nora enjoys her work and deeply respects the therapeutic relationship.

-BRIAN ENGELEN, MA (he/him)
+BRIAN ENGELEN, MA (He/Him)

-BRIAN ENGELEN, MA (he/him)
+BRIAN ENGELEN, MA (He/Him)

 Mental Health Therapist